whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Introduction.md

 There are lots of ways to define 'good code' and lots of ways to write it.
 But here are some simple things our code ought to aim for:

-- it ought to work
+1. it ought to work
-- it ought to not take too long to do it
+2. it ought to not take too long to do it
-- it ought to be obvious what it does
+3. it ought to be obvious what it does

-Arguably the third point is the most important one here.
-Because if you can figure out what the code does, then you can fix any problems with it and work to speed it up.
+Perhaps surprisingly at first glance, the third point is really the most important one here.
+Because if you can figure out what the code does, then you can fix any problems with it, make it work, and figure out how to speed it up.
 But if you can't figure it out, you'll end up throwing it away and starting again.

-Here are some useful principles to keep in mind as we try to write useful code:

-1. *Keep it simple.*
+When writing code here are some things we can do to help:

-2. *Keep related things together.*
+- *Keep things as simple as possible.*
-3. *Don't repeat yourself.*
-4. *Write testable code.*
-5. *Write tests.*
-6. *Write short functions.*
-7. *Give things good names.*
+- *Give things good names.*
+- *Write tests.*

+All of these things help with understanding the code (including tests, which document how code is supposed to work).
 There are of course lots of other principles that we could apply, but these are ones I tend to focus on.

-### A comment on comments

-Many people would add to the above:

-7. *Write lots of comments to explain the code.*

-However, I don't generally do this.
-This is because I think if 1-6 above are done correctly, then the code will largely explain itself (at least to a trained eye).
-I try to reserve comments for the inevitable leftover bits of code that are still surprising or hard to understand, even after I've done my best on the above.
-(Not writing comments also has the great advantage of being less work, especially when you start to change the code... have you remembered to change the comment?)

 ## What gene annotation data look like